badersur/badersur.github.io/README.md

     and you may need to add `sudo` before the `docker` commands!

-4. Or, install the dependencies using npm or yarn.
+5. Or, install the dependencies using npm or yarn.

     - `npm i`
     - `yarn`

-    then, either test the app locally using the commands:
+    then, either use the commands:

     - `npm run develop` and visit the development version of the app
       at: http://localhost:8000/en/